gistin/rCAT2/README.md

 install.packages('rCAT')

 ```
-This major update is not on CRAN yes but you can install the development version from GitHub with (you will need the devtools package):
+This major update is not on CRAN yet but you can install the development version from GitHub with (you will need the devtools package):

 ```
 install.packages('devtools')